 Career Opportunities in Financial Management

 Finance has become a popular subject.
 Recently, this field has seen immense growth on both a global and national level.
-Some of the career opportunities in financial management are listed below.
+This growth has created diverse career paths, each with its own set of responsibilities, skill requirements, and rewards.
+Here are some key roles in financial management, along with their average salaries, essential skills, and common certifications.

 1. Financial Analyst